Python Exception Handling

 Finally Keyword in Python

-Python provides a keyword finally, which is always executed after try and except blocks.
-The finally block always executes after normal termination of try block or after try block terminates due to some exception.
+Python provides a keyword finally, which is always executed after the try and except blocks.
+The final block always executes after normal termination of try block or after try block terminates due to some exception.

 try: # Some Code.... except: # optional block # Handling of exception (if required) else: # execute if no exception finally: # Some code .....(always executed)